1926 Encarnación tornado

-On the afternoon of September 20, 1926, a large and deadly tornado moved through Encarnación, located in the country of Paraguay.
-The tornado, known as the Encarnación tornado or Encarnación cyclone of 1926, heavily damaged the town, killing up to five hundred people.
+On September 20, 1926, a large and deadly tornado moved through Encarnación, located in the country of Paraguay.
+The tornado, known as the Encarnación tornado or Encarnación cyclone of 1926, heavily damaged the town, killing up to three hundred people.
 The tornado would eventually receive a rating of F5 on the Fujita scale; it remains the deadliest tornado in South American history.

 Tornado summary

 Around 6:45 p.m., a storm front moved from the south, with heavy rains, lightning, microburst winds and an extremely violent tornado.

 Two hurricane-force wind events (downbursts) with estimated speeds of more than 250 km/h, accompanied by torrential downpours and intense lightning, occurred near the city.

 The waterspout formed over the Paraná River about 200 m from the Paraguayan coast.
 The tornado entered through the pier - built in 1918, the main source of communication with Argentina and the transport of cargo and passengers - being totally destroyed, destroying practically everything that today would be the former Lower Zone of the city, as well as houses, monuments, buildings, etc. The balance was hundreds of dead and wounded, and heavy economic losses, which devastated the economy of the city, the effects of which would be felt in the following years.